OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 - [AppRole Unwrap SecretID](#unwrap-secretid)
 - [AppRole Unwrap SecretID and Login](#unwrap-secretid-login)

-### AppRole Get wrapped SecretID #{get-wrapped-secretid}
+### AppRole Get wrapped SecretID step #{get-wrapped-secretid}

 The [HashiCorp Vault - AppRole Get Wrapped Secret ID](https://library.octopus.com/step-templates/76827264-af27-46d0-913a-e093a4f0db48/actiontemplate-hashicorp-vault-approle-get-wrapped-secret-id) step template generates a [response-wrapped](https://www.vaultproject.io/docs/concepts/response-wrapping) SecretID for the [AppRole](https://www.vaultproject.io/docs/auth/approle) authentication method.

 The step template authenticates with a Vault Server using a token to retrieve a wrapped SecretID.
-The response contains a [wrapping token](https://www.vaultproject.io/docs/concepts/response-wrapping#response-wrapping-tokens).
-This token and the creation path for the token can then be used to validate and retrieve the actual SecretID value.
+The response contains a [wrapping token](https://www.vaultproject.io/docs/concepts/response-wrapping#response-wrapping-tokens) and other metadata such as the creation path for the token.
+The creation path value can be used to validate [no malfeasance](https://www.vaultproject.io/docs/concepts/response-wrapping#response-wrapping-token-validation) has occurred.
+The wrapping token can then be used to retrieve the actual SecretID value.

 :::warning
 The token used to authenticate to retrieve a wrapped SecretID should be of limited scope and should only be allowed to retrieve wrapped SecretIDs.
 Consider creating a long-lived Vault token as this presents only a minor risk.
 :::

-Once the response has been received from the Vault server, two [sensitive output variables](https://octopus.com/docs/projects/variables/output-variables#sensitive-output-variables) are created for use in other step templates.:
+Once the response has been received from the Vault server, two [sensitive output variables](https://octopus.com/docs/projects/variables/output-variables#sensitive-output-variables) are created for use in other steps.:

 - `WrappedToken` - This is the wrapped `token` from the response, used to retrieve the actual SecretID value.
 - `WrappedTokenCreationPath` - This is the creation path of the token to allow you to validate [no malfeasance](https://www.vaultproject.io/docs/concepts/response-wrapping#response-wrapping-token-validation) has occurred.